Last Updated On

 And there’s a reason for that:

-Still, not everyone can afford these premium tools when they’re starting out.
+Still, not everyone can afford these paid tools when they’re starting out.

 If you’re one of them, this post is for you.